cncf/wg-serverless/workflow/spec/spec-examples.md

 #### Description

-In this example we show off looping in an Operation state.
-The state will loop over a collection of simple math expressions which are passed in as the workflow data input:
+In this example we show how to iterate over some data input using the ForEach state.
+The state will iterate over a collection of simple math expressions which are passed in as the workflow data input:

 ```json